Maarten Stekelenburg: International career

 Stekelenburg was a member of the Dutch squad at the 2001 FIFA World Youth Championship.
 He made his international debut for the Netherlands on 3 September 2004 against Liechtenstein, whom they beat 3–0.

 Stekelenburg was called up by manager Marco van Basten for the squad of the 2006 FIFA World Cup in Germany, but he did not play any match during this tournament as Edwin van der Sar was first choice.

 Despite his international debut in 2004, Stekelenburg was called up to Van Basten's UEFA Euro 2008 squad to play as understudy to Van der Sar.
 He participated in the Group C match against Romania on 17 June—with the Netherlands already having qualified for the quarter-finals, the coach fielded a second-string side to give players like Stekelenburg an appearance.
 He kept a clean sheet in the 2–0 win at the Stade de Suisse in Bern.

 In a September 2008 friendly match against Australia, Stekelenburg was sent-off after 44 minutes of the first half for fouling Joshua Kennedy, becoming the first goalkeeper of the Dutch national side to receive a red card.

 After Van der Sar's retirement from the national team, Stekelenburg became the Netherlands' first-choice goalkeeper under manager Bert van Marwijk.
 Stekelenburg was included in the preliminary squad for the 2010 FIFA World Cup in South Africa.
 On 27 May 2010, Van Marwijk announced he would be part of the final 23-man squad participating in the competition.
 Stekelenburg helped the Netherlands reach the final of the competition against Spain by making key saves throughout the tournament, most notably from Kaká in the Netherlands' 2–1 victory against Brazil in the quarter-finals.
 He conceded six goals in the whole tournament, two of them being penalty kicks.
 Despite making a number of saves in the final, he ended up on the losing side, conceding the match's only goal to Andrés Iniesta in the 116th minute.

 Stekelenburg played all three matches during the group stages of Euro 2012 as the Netherlands finished bottom of their group.

 On 7 October 2016, four years after his last international appearance, Stekelenburg started in a 2018 FIFA World Cup qualification match against Belarus, a 4–1 Dutch victory.

 On 7 March 2021, Stekelenburg was one of 31 players called up by Frank de Boer for the 2022 FIFA World Cup qualification matches against Turkey, Latvia, and Gibraltar.
 Stekelenburg was picked as the starting goalkeeper for his team's Euro 2020 campaign as regular goalkeeper Jasper Cillessen was omitted from the squad after he tested positive for COVID-19.

 On 13 August 2021, following the Netherlands' exit in the last 16 of Euro 2020, Stekelenburg officially announced his retirement from international football.

 Personal life

-Stekelenburg is deaf in one ear.
+Stekelenburg has hearing loss in one ear.